EngineHub/WorldGuard/README.txt

 - Notify admins, block, log, kick or ban for the use of certain block types or items.
 - Temporarily stop fire globally with some commands.
-- Fix the block lag.
 - Destroy tools on drop to alleviate the durability cheat.
-- OR just fix the durability bug.
+- OR just fix the durability bug. *Requires special version of hMod
-- Prevent gravel and sand from falling.
+- Prevent gravel and sand from falling. *Requires special version of hMod
 - Allow portal blocks to be placed anywhere.
+  *Requires special version of hMod

 hMod is required as WorldGuard is a plugin for hMod.